ltskinner/machine-learning/books/DICTIONARY_2.md

   - $V^{T}(\bar{b} - \bar{p}) = \bar{0}  $
   - where $b = Vc$
     - b = Vc projects coefficents c onto the space spanned by the columns of V
+        - b = V_{c -> b}c
     - V projects coordinates onto d-dimensional space
       - V projects coordinate vector c onto b
       - V is the projection matrix
-    - c describes the coordinates of b in the k-dimensional basis defined by V
+    - c describes the coordinates of b in the n-dimensional basis defined by V
   - or
   - $A^{T}(A\bar{x} - \bar{v}) = \bar{0}  $
     - ->$A^{T}A\bar{x} - $A^{T}\bar{v} = $A^{T}\bar{0}  $